mushcatshiro/CS-basics/Software Engineering/aws/ahm.md

 ### CloudWatch Alarms

-Used to trigger notifications any any metric with various options (%, max, min and etc) and 3 states (OK, INSUFFICIENT_DATA and ALARM).
+Used to trigger notifications for any metric with various options (%, max, min and etc) and 3 states (OK, INSUFFICIENT_DATA and ALARM).
 Period defines the length of time to evaluate the metric in multiple of 10 or 60 seconds.